bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (YelpCamp)

+### Day 66: November 7, 2018 - Wednesday

+**Time Spent**: 1 hrs 10 mins

+**Today's Progress**: Added the comment functionality on my capstone project for this course.
+Did proper data associations and followed RESTful routing conventions.
+I did have to debug some stuff though, which was why I went 10 minutes over an hour for today.

+**Thoughts**: Was a little easier to get through the hour of code today, maybe because I just like RESTful routing in general.
+Though I find it hard to relax on MWFs, because I code in the morning and gym right after, which is just tiring in terms of finding that essential "wasting time" period all millenials need.
+Anyway, I also bought the Machine Learning A-Z course last night in an attempt to commit to getting better at machine learning when I can.
+I checked out the course a little last night as well.
+I will study it, but it will not replace my hour of code for web development until I complete my 100 days.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (YelpCamp)